Functional Programming in Java, Second Edition

 - Creating a Safety Net for Refactoring

-- Refactoring Traditional for loop
+- Refactoring the Traditional for Loop

-- Refactoring More Complex loops
+- Refactoring More Complex Loops

 - Refactoring Unbounded Loops